NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

 ###  Create a Latitude.sh account

-You need to go to the Latitude.sh to create an account.
+You need to go to Latitude.sh to create an account.

-- First step is to sign up at [Latitude.sh](https://www.latitude.sh/dashboard/signup)
+- The first step is to sign up at [Latitude.sh](https://www.latitude.sh/dashboard/signup)
 <img src="https://i.imgur.com/6c5grrS.png"  width="600">

 - Second step is telling us a bit about your team.